 - The balances shown in the quarterly reports include the interest accrued but not yet credited on the reference date. - A bank can use exchange rates published by exchange rate providers in order to calculate the eligible and covered amounts. - Accounts with a negative balance are included in the SCV file with the actual balance.
 In the quarterly reports, these accounts are included with a balance of EUR o.
-They are included in the total number of accounts, so the number of

-- accounts in the quarterly report matches the number of accounts in the SCV file. - Deposits held by depositors (customers) whose identity cannot be established with a high degree of reliability must be included. - Deposits held by depositors (customers) whose eligibility for the DGS is doubtful must be included. - Deposits held by deceased depositors (customers) - must be included. - Deposits (products) whose eligibility for the DGS is doubtful must be included. - Deposits with the following markings (blockings) must be included: - deposits arising from transactions where there has been a criminal conviction for money laundering, as referred to in Section 29.01(2) of the Bbpm; - deposits that are the subject of a legal dispute, as referred to in Article 8(5)(a) of the DGS Directive; - deposits that are subject to restrictive measures imposed by national governments or international bodies, as referred to in Article 8(5) (b) of the DGS Directive; - deposits over which a pledge has been created for a third party, which have been attached or are being managed by an administrator: - deposits that are blocked pursuant to the laws of the country where the deposit is held, to the extent that the blocking is relevant to a DGS pay-out.
+They are included in the total number of accounts, so the number of accounts in the quarterly report matches the number of accounts in the SCV file. - Deposits held by depositors (customers) whose identity cannot be established with a high degree of reliability must be included. - Deposits held by depositors (customers) whose eligibility for the DGS is doubtful must be included. - Deposits held by deceased depositors (customers) - must be included. - Deposits (products) whose eligibility for the DGS is doubtful must be included. - Deposits with the following markings (blockings) must be included: - Deposits that qualify as 'dormant' according to the banks' administration; - deposits that are the subject of a legal dispute, as referred to in Article 8(5)(a) of the DGS Directive; - deposits that are subject to restrictive measures imposed by national governments or international bodies, as referred to in Article 8(5) (b) of the DGS Directive; - deposits over which a pledge has been created for a third party, which have been attached or are being managed by an administrator; - deposits that are blocked pursuant to the laws of the country where the deposit is held, to the extent that the blocking is relevant to a DGS pay-out.